Skip to main content

 The Bureau has stated that: The outcome of the public consultation launched in 2009 indicated that while the respondents generally were not opposed to introducing the concept of advance directives as a personal decision, there was no clear consensus or public support for promoting the concept by way of legislation.
 In July 2010, the Hospital Authority (HA) issued the Guidance for HA Clinicians on Advance Directives in Adults which provides guidelines to HA frontline staff to deal with end-of-life care in an amicable manner under relevant circumstances.
 The Guidance was updated in July 2016.
 In January 2016, HA updated the HA Guidelines on Do Not Attempt Cardiopulmonary Resuscitation (CPR), extending the Guidelines to non-hospitalised patients with advanced irreversible illnesses.
 This facilitates the clinical staff to honour an advance directive refusing CPR of a non-hospitalised patient.

 As there appeared to be more receptiveness toward the information provided and more willingness among the patients and the community to discuss end-of-life care and the concept of advance directives, the Bureau reviewed the appropriateness of legislation in this regard and launched a public consultation on advance directives and related end-of-life care arrangements in September 2019.
-The Bureau published the consultation report in July 2020 and is working to introduce a bill on advance directives and related matters in 2023.”
+The Bureau published the consultation report in July 2020 on advance directives and related matters.
+On 6 December 2023, the Advance Decision on Life-sustaining Treatment Bill was introduced into the Legislative Council for first and second readings and is currently under consideration by the relevant Bills Committee.”

-53 Hearsay in criminal proceedings (November 2009) Department of Justice Government response
+54 Hearsay in criminal proceedings (November 2009) Department of Justice

 (December 2010)